AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 {style="table-layout:auto"}

-#### Identify [!DNL Mailchimp] data center {#identify-data-center}
+#### Identify [!DNL Mailchimp] data center subdomain {#identify-data-center-subdomain}

 Next you need to identify your Mailchimp domain.
 To do this, log in to your [!DNL Mailchimp] account and check the URL in your browser.
-You’ll notice a value similar to *`us19`.admin.mailchimp.com*, Write down the prefix (`us19` in this example).
+You’ll notice a value similar to *`us14`.admin.mailchimp.com*, Write down the prefix (`us14` in this example).
 You will need this prefix when connecting to the destination.
-If you require guidance, refer to the [Mailchimp documentation](https://mailchimp.com/developer/marketing/guides/quick-start/#make-your-first-api-call).
+If you require guidance, refer to the [[!DNL Mailchimp] Fundamentals documentation](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-structure).

 ### Guardrails {#guardrails}

-Each of your [!DNL Mailchimp] audiences can contain up to 60 group names in a single group or across several groups within the same audience.
+Each of your [!DNL Mailchimp] audiences can contain up to 60 group names (or interest categories) in a single group or across several groups within the same audience.
 Refer to [!DNL Mailchimp] [groups](https://mailchimp.com/help/getting-started-with-groups/) for any clarifications required.
 When you reach this limit you will get a `400 BAD_REQUEST Cannot have more than 60 interests per list (Across all categories)` message as an error response from the [!DNL Mailchimp] API.

-Additionally refer to the [!DNL Mailchimp] [rate limits](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-limits) for detailed information about the limits imposed by the [!DNL Mailchimp] API.
+Additionally, refer to the [!DNL Mailchimp] [rate limits](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-limits) for detailed information about the limits imposed by the [!DNL Mailchimp] API.

 ## Supported identities {#supported-identities}